pytorch/vision/references/depth/stereo/README.md

 ![Disparity1](assets/disparity-domain-drift.jpg)

 From left to right (`left_image`, `right_image`, `valid_mask`, `valid_mask & ground_truth`, `prediction`). **Darker is further away, lighter is closer**.
-In the case of `Sintel` which is more closely aligned to the original distribution of `CREStereo` we notice that the model accurately predicts the background scale whereas in the case of `Middlebury2014` it cannot correcly estimate the continous disparity.
+In the case of `Sintel` which is more closely aligned to the original distribution of `CREStereo` we notice that the model accurately predicts the background scale whereas in the case of `Middlebury2014` it cannot correctly estimate the continuous disparity.
 Notice that the frame composition is similar for both examples.
 The blue skybox in the `Sintel` scene behaves similarly to the `Middlebury` black background.
-However, because the `Middlebury` samples comes from an extremly large scene the crop size of `384x512` does not correctly capture the general training distribution.
+However, because the `Middlebury` samples comes from an extremely large scene the crop size of `384x512` does not correctly capture the general training distribution.

 ##### Sample B

 The top row contains a scene from `Sceneflow` using the `Monkaa` split whilst the bottom row is a scene from `Middlebury`.
 This sample exhibits the same issues when it comes to **background estimation**.
-Given the exagerated size of the `Middlebury` samples the model **colapses the smooth background** of the sample to what it considers to be a mean background disparity value.
+Given the exaggerated size of the `Middlebury` samples the model **colapses the smooth background** of the sample to what it considers to be a mean background disparity value.

 ![Disparity2](assets/disparity-background-mode-collapse.jpg)